MaksimZinovev/peter-pal/prompts/030_build/breakdown.md

 {{ current_task }}

+11. Then, generate the code  that needs to be written to implement ONLY current_task development using the context provided by user.
+12. In your code, iinclude meaningful comments which help junior engineers to read and understand your code.

+The purpose of each function
+The logic behind key operations
+The use of Flexsearch and its configuration
+Error handling strategies
+The flow of the execution

-11. Once user confirmed, read your previous message with the task result, review the result against the task design document (if provided).
+13. Once user confirmed, read your previous message with the task result, review the result against the task design document (if provided).
 Check that implementation meets design specification.
 Use the format of this example to output your check result:

 ```
 Task Design: